 A recent study from the University of Melbourne shows that plants can directly reduce heat by up to nine degrees.
 While this might not seem like a lot, there is a big difference (to me at least) between 81° and 90°.
 Plants act like natural air conditioners and evaporate water in their leaves to leave the air nice and cool.
 More plants please!

-Research has shown that, often times, cities are hotter than their surrounding areas.
+Research has shown that, oftentimes, cities are hotter than their surrounding areas.
 This is because of something called the “urban heat island effect.”
 Because cities contain numerous hard, nonporous surfaces that absorb heat, they remain hotter than surrounding areas.
-They also tend to lack the green spaces and trees that would absorb to hot air.
+They also tend to lack green spaces and trees that would absorb hot air.
 As a result, the sweltering heat is inescapable because both the buildings and streets radiate it.

 While this may seem hopeless, plants can come to the rescue!
 Plants are consistently cooler than common materials and manage to bring the temperature down.
 Whether on buildings or in pots, plants are able to provide an escape from the heat.
 In addition, trees can provide even more relief through their shade.
 According to the EPA, a tree’s shade can reduce the temperature of surfaces by 20-45°.

 One good way buildings and cities can stay cooler is with living green walls.
-Living green walls are not only aesthetically pleasing, but they are proven to reduce temperature in the summer and insulate buildings in the winter.
-In fact, exterior living green walls can reduce the surface temperature of its wall by up to 50°.
+Living green walls are not only aesthetically pleasing but they are proven to reduce the temperature in the summer and insulate buildings in the winter.
+In fact, exterior living green walls can reduce the surface temperature of their wall by up to 50°.